Please refresh as revisions made.

 Expert Advice from a slightly biased point of view.

-might call this "FEMA asks the fox how it would guard the chicken coop"
+might call this "FEMA asks the fox how it would guard the chicken coop"?

-Then ask the fox to write the specification for the
+And then to add further insult, then ask the fox to write the specification for the

 building chief Holguin, who is also on the SAC Project Oversight Committee, claims